clarianacosta/clarianacosta/README.md

 ؜᠎

 I'm Clariana, a soon-to-be computer engineering bachelor!
-Right now,  I'm working as a software developer intern, sharpening my skills along the way. 👾
+Right now,  I'm working as a data analyst intern, sharpening my skills along the way. 👾

 In my spare time, you can often find me tackling Python and C exercises on platforms like Beecrowd, alongside other parallel projects.
 Occasionally, I'll be adding repositories related to activities from my college coursework.